Term structure modelling with overnight rates beyond stochastic continuity: Introduction

 \subsection{Related literature}

-The reform of benchmark interest rates is receiving considerable attention from the financial community and, therefore, we limit this overview of the literature to some contributions that are specifically related to our work, referring to \cite{Henrard19}, \cite{KlingleraSyrstadb21} and \cite{Piterbarg20} for a general analysis of the challenges of the Libor reform.
-From the perspective of RFR modelling, one of the first and most influential contributions is \cite{MercurioLyashenko19}, where the classical Libor market model is extended to backward-looking rates (i.e., compounded RFRs).
-Several authors have extended classical short-rate models to RFRs.
-In this direction, one of the first contributions is \cite{Mercurio18}, who develops a short rate model for SOFR by adding a deterministic spread to the OIS rate.
-The Hull-White model has been applied to RFRs in \cite{Hofman20} and \cite{Turfus20}.
-More recently, \cite{SkovSkovmand20} have proposed a multi-factor Gaussian short-rate model in order to describe the SOFR futures market, while \cite{Fontana22} formulates a short-rate model for RFRs based on a general affine process in view of pricing applications.
-Always in a short-rate perspective, \cite{rutkowski2021pricing} propose a Vasi\v cek joint model for SOFR and other reference rates and study the hedging of SOFR-based derivatives, also in the presence of funding costs and collateralization.
-A different approach is taken by \cite{MacrinaSkovmand20}, who adopt a linear rational model for the savings account and derive several explicit pricing formulas.
-We also mention \cite{Willems20}, where an extended SABR model has been applied to the pricing of caplets in the post-Libor universe.
+The reform of interest rate benchmarks is receiving considerable attention and, therefore, we limit our review of the literature to some contributions that are specifically related to our work, referring to \cite{Henrard19}, \cite{Piterbarg20}, \cite{KlingleraSyrstadb21} and \cite{HugginsSchaller2022} for a general analysis of the challenges of the Libor reform.
+One of the earliest and most influential contributions is \cite{MercurioLyashenko19}, based on an extension of the Libor market model.
+Classical short-rate models have been revisited in the post-Libor universe by several authors, starting from \cite{Mercurio18}.
+Several recent works employ the classical Hull-White model (see, e.g., \cite{Hofman20}, \cite{Turfus20}, \cite{Hasegawa21}).
+Always in a short-rate setup, \cite{SkovSkovmand20} propose a multi-factor Gaussian model in order to analyze SOFR futures, while \cite{Fontana22} develops a model driven by general affine processes in view of pricing applications. \cite{rutkowski2021pricing} adopt a Vasi\v cek model for SOFR and other reference rates and study the hedging of SOFR-based derivatives, also in the presence of funding costs and collateralization.
+A different approach is taken by \cite{MacrinaSkovmand20}, who adopt a linear rational model for the savings account and derive several pricing formulas.
+We also mention \cite{Willems20}, where an extended SABR model is applied to the pricing of caplets in the post-Libor setup.